-The October 2020 edition features a special report from Uganda, as well as stories about how peace journalists are overcoming Covid-19 in Sudan, Cameroon, Yemen, and elsewhere.
+- October 2020 – A special report from Uganda, as well as stories about how peace journalists are overcoming Covid-19 in Sudan, Cameroon, Yemen, and elsewhere.

-The April 2020 includes special coverage of what reporters covering Covid-19 can learn from peace journalism, as well as coverage of a peace journalism project in Northern Ireland.
+- April 2020 – Special coverage of what reporters covering Covid-19 can learn from peace journalism, as well as coverage of a peace journalism project in Northern Ireland.
 Translated into Korean by Gayeon Kim.

-- October, 2018 – The October 2018 edition features special report on the safety of journalists, as well as dispatches from peace journalists from around the world.
+- October, 2018 – A special report on the safety of journalists, as well as dispatches from peace journalists from around the world.

 - April, 2018 – A report on a special PJ project in Ethiopia, and features from Kenya, Austria, Nigeria, and Lebanon.